-First of all, Relora is a supplement in pill form made with magnolia officinalis and phellodendron amurense.
-The product can be found as an ingredient in plenty of diet pills and it claims to act as a stress reliever and a means of lowering cortisol levels.
+First of all, Relora is a supplement in pill form made with magnolia officinalis and phellodendron amurense .
+The product can be found as an ingredient in plenty of diet pills and it claims to act as a stress reliever, lowering cortisol levels and improving psychological mood state.
 This effect should result in fewer cravings and, eventually, weight-loss.
 What it won’t do is increase metabolism or calorie burn.

 The product, from InterHealth USA, often comes in 120-count bottles and can be purchased from drug stores and online for about $20.
 We like the ease of using Relora, the low cost and the natural ingredients, but if you want to know about a connection with weight-loss, keep reading…

 Our first concern with Relora ingredients is the potential for negative side effects.
 “If you regularly take the supplement, you could improve mood and stress levels,” said our Research Editor, “but some of the reports we’ve seen online lead me to believe that there’s no appetite suppression or weight-loss connected to this herbal blend.”

 - “I received upper leg rashes on two different occasions when taking it.
 Thought it could be a result of washing powders, but after stopping Relora the rash went away,” said one user.

 - “I did feel a sense of being more relaxed, but I felt quite heavily fogged and drowsy for multiple hours during the day from this,” offered another.

 If you flip the script, there are people who saw no side effects whatsoever.